 Sustainable development & social media.

 Terms of reference

-The HR&S Expert Advisers agree to offer expert advice in areas of their expertice.
-The HR&S management turn to the HR&S Expert Advisers when situations arise.
+The HR&S Expert Advisers agree to offer expert advice in areas of their expertise.
+The HR&S management turns to the HR&S Expert Advisers when situations arise.
 Our HR&S Expert Advisers agree to operate with unyielding ethics.